urboob21/urboob21.github.io/content/posts/eclipse-project.md

 TocOpen: true    # Controls whether the TOC is expanded when the post is loaded.
 weight: 10    # The order in which the post appears in a list of posts.
 Lower numbers make the post appear earlier.
 ---
-Explain how to create the eclipse project.
+Notes for the eclipse plugin development.

 **References:**
 [Wizards and Dialogs](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fguide%2Ftools%2Fproject_wizards%2Fnew_fragment_project.htm)
 [Eclipse fragment projects - Tutorial](https://www.vogella.com/tutorials/EclipseFragmentProject/article.html#example-manifest-for-a-fragment)